officialnosk/AINN-Presentations/README.md

-## Linear and Multi-linerar regression
+## Linear and Multi-linear regression
-This file contains a presentation on Linear and Multi-linerar regression made by Sampada Kharel & Subina Maharjan
+This file contains a presentation on Linear and Multi-linear regression made by Sampada Kharel & Subina Maharjan